Our History: 4 Decades of Fair Housing Advocacy & Enforcement

 Suffolk Housing Services (SHS) – The 1970s

-Early in the 1970s, our all volunteer group incorporated, becoming an independent, non-profit, fair housing agency known as Suffolk Housing Services.
-The group became well known for successfully challenging real estate agencies, management companies, landlords, and owners where investigation revealed solid evidence for discrimination.
+In the early 1970’s, the group incorporated and became an independent non-profit fair housing agency that came to be well known as Suffolk Housing Services.
+The group successfully challenged real estate agencies, management companies, landlords, and owners where investigation revealed solid evidence for discrimination.

 National Acclaim – The 1980s

 In the mid-1980s the agency became nationally acclaimed for its investigation and testing abilities with an Eastern District landmark jury award of $565,000 in favor of two black air traffic controllers.
-SHS conducted tests that proved that black prospective tenants were falsely denied rental housing at the Watergate Apartments in Patchogue, NY, while contemporaneously whites were encouraged.
+Suffolk Housing Services conducted tests that proved that black prospective tenants were falsely denied rental housing at the Watergate Apartments in Patchogue, NY, while contemporaneously whites were encouraged.

 Serving All of Long Island – The 1990s